elastic/cloud-on-k8s/.github/ISSUE_TEMPLATE.md

 * Logs:
 ```
-insert operator logs or any relevant message relevant to the issue here
+insert operator logs or any relevant message to the issue here
 ```